nodejs/admin/Moderation-Policy.md

 ## Guidelines and Requirements

 * All Posts are expected to respect the Node.js [Code of Conduct][].
-* Any Collaborator with triage permission to a given repository (except nodejs/moderation) may Moderate Posts within that repository's issue tracker.
+* Any Member with triage permission to a given repository (except nodejs/moderation) may Moderate Posts within that repository's issue tracker.
   Only the Moderation team is allowed to moderate posts on nodejs/moderation.
 * The Moderation Team serves as the final arbiter for all Moderation issues.